PRIVACY POLICY.

 You can request a copy of the personal data we may hold relating to you, and the purposes for which we are using it, at any time.
 This is known as a Subject Access Request.

 In responding to such a request we may ask for proof of your identity, to ensure we do not inadvertently send your personal data to another person.
-We will endeavour to respond to any such requests as soon as possible, but at least within one calendar month.
+We will endeavour to respond to any such requests as soon as possible, and within one calendar month as required by law.
 Please use our contact details above.

 Amend Your Personal Data